Blog

 Explore More: Get the complete guide to data masking methods and techniques >>

-Static Data Masking vs. Dynamic Data Masking
+Back to topStatic Data Masking vs. Dynamic Data Masking

-How Data is Masked: Static vs. Dynamic
+How Data is Masked: Static Masking vs. Dynamic Masking

 In static data masking, the original data is replaced by masked data before the data is copied to a less secure non-production (non-live) database.
 Masked data in this context is data that cannot be re-transformed back to its unmasked value.
-There is no path back to the original value.
-For example, the name “David” becomes “Bob.”

 In dynamic data masking, the original data remains unchanged in the production database, but the data served to the user is redacted.
 For example, the name “David” becomes “XXXXX”.
+A fraudster would be able to trace the anonymized data back to the original value — a path that makes the data still vulnerable.

-How Popular is Static Data Masking?
+How Popular is Dynamic Data Masking?

-Who Should Use Static vs. Dynamic
+Who Should Use Static vs. Dynamic Data Masking?

 Static data masking is best suited for: